-Garages on corner lots without alleys can face the side street if provided with one-car garage doors and planters
+Garages on corner lots without alleys can face the side street if provided with one-car garage doors and planters accommodate more than two cars. · Where an alley is present, services, above ground equipment and trash container areas should be located on the alley.

-Garages facing a side street should not accommodate more than two cars.
+Garages facing a side street should not